-Contents on Amazon Music have copyrights and are DRM-protected, preventing the unauthorized redistribution of digital media.
+Amazon Music’s contents have copyrights and are DRM-protected, preventing any unauthorized redistribution of the digital media stored in it.
 Tools like music converters and audio recorders are breaking DRM to keep your downloads in your files and allow you to share them with other devices.
-This is a downright copyright infringement that is killing the music industry.
+This is copyright infringement that is slowly killing the music industry.

-We do not support piracy, hence the use of third-party applications to download copyrighted music or other digital content.
+We do not support piracy, hence we also discourage the use of third-party applications to download copyrighted music or other digital content.
 If you want to download music to your local files, you can purchase them directly on Amazon instead.

 How to Purchase Songs on Amazon?

 You can buy tracks on Amazon just like how you purchase other products on the platform.
-You can type in the Album or Song title on the search box and you are a step away from purchasing them.
+You can type in the album or song title on the search box and find the song you want to purchase.
 Tracks you purchased on the platform have no DRM encryption, which means you can store them locally or transfer them to other devices.
-When you purchase a song, you are no longer limited to playing it with the Amazon Music app.
+When you purchase a song, you are no longer limited to playing it at Amazon Music.

 To save your purchased music locally, open the Amazon Music app on your mobile device and go to My Music.
-Select Songs, then proceed to Purchase to see the titles you own.
+Select Songs then proceed to Purchase to see the titles you own.
 Finally, tap the download icon to transfer them to your local storage or to external hard drives.
-Here are the best external hard drives that will expand your storage space.
+If you’re looking to create some disk space in your computer, here are the best external hard drives that will expand your storage space.